 Where did this myth originate?

-The true origin of this myth is unknown.
-The fear of snakes is likely the cause of this myth, and it serves as a way to ease those fears.
-If people believe that snakes cannot cross a rope, then they may feel safer around them.
+The origin of this myth is unclear.
+Fear of snakes likely fuels it, offering a way to ease those fears.
+Believing snakes can’t cross a rope might help people feel safer around them.

 What does repel snakes?